MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/hosting-and-updating.md

 The following two scenarios don't require you to publish your extension in the Microsoft Edge Add-ons store.

 *   Extensions distributed using Enterprise policy.
-*   Unpacked extension directories from a local machine while in developer mode.
+*   Using unpacked extension directories on a local machine when Microsoft Edge is in developer mode.

 ## Updating